 NICE issued Quality Standards on Endometriosis in August 2018, aimed at ensuring the NICE Guidelines on Endometriosis are implemented.
 They comprise 3 quality statements, along with the impact they should have, what would need to be in place to ensure they were met, and how they can be measured.
 These are the first ever set of Quality Standards for Endometriosis and will be reviewed every two years, so as services improve the Quality Standards can also be developed to address other areas.

-Three quality statements were developed (see below), with the aim of improving diagnosis and ensuring prompt and appropriate referral to secondary care – including being very clear that those diagnosed with or susptected to have deep endometriosis (eg affecting the bowel or bladder) are referred directly to a specialist endometriosis centre.
-For successful implementation, all medical practitioners who might come into contact with women who could have endometriosis - GPs and practices nurses, school health services, sexual health clinics, and emergency departments - will have to know the signs and symptoms on endometriosis, which would be a great step forward in improving diagnosis and support.
+Three quality statements were developed (see below), with the aim of improving diagnosis and ensuring prompt and appropriate referral to secondary care – including being very clear that those diagnosed with or suspected to have deep endometriosis (eg affecting the bowel or bladder) are referred directly to a specialist endometriosis centre.
+For successful implementation, all medical practitioners who might come into contact with those who could have endometriosis - GPs and practices nurses, school health services, sexual health clinics, and emergency departments - will have to know the signs and symptoms on endometriosis, which would be a great step forward in improving diagnosis and support.

 Statement 1 Women presenting with suspected endometriosis have an abdominal and, if appropriate, a pelvic examination.